What is Indoor Soccer Called? It’s Called Futsal

 Soccer was played from the early 18th century but indoor soccer surfaced in the 1930s and players also started playing inside with a limited number of players available especially in the winter season due to harsh weather When outdoor soccer wasn’t possible indoor soccer came into existence.

-Indoor soccer later was formalized in 1971 when the North American Soccer League organized some tournaments from then tournaments were organized in a continuous way and indoor soccer tournament was formally continued.
+Indoor soccer was later formalized in 1971 when the North American Soccer League organized some tournaments from then tournaments were organized in a continuous way and indoor soccer tournaments were formally continued.

 After that business owners like Earl Foreman and Ed Tepper started taking interest and you know when the corporate sector was involved they could easily change the perspective of the game then Major Indoor Soccer League was formed to conduct indoor soccer in a league format like outdoor soccer.